IBM/aspera-cli/docs/README.erb.md

 ### Container

 The container image is: [`<%=container_image%>`](https://hub.docker.com/r/<%=container_image%>).
-The container contains: Ruby, <%=tool%> and the Aspera Transfer SDK.
+The container contains: Ruby, <%=tool%> and the Aspera Transfer Daemon.
 To use the container, ensure that you have `podman` (or `docker`) installed.

 ```bash